 We recommend 60 minutes of aerobic type exercise, (either cycling, jogging or power walking) three times a week for the three months leading up to your trip.

-Depart Auckland and follow the east coast northwards.
-Quick cafe stop for anyone who missed breakfast.
+Meet in central Auckland at 8:30am and follow the east coast northwards out of Auckland with a quick cafe stop for anyone who missed breakfast.
 A short deviation to a limestone cave gives you a chance to see one of the best glowworm spectacles in the country (expect wet feet!).
 After a picnic lunch here we continue on to the historic township of Russell, a charming little harbour settlement and New Zealand’s original capital.
 We arrive early afternoon.
 Check into your accommodation before enjoying a swim, an amble on the beach or just a glass of wine and a chat with your fellow travellers.
 Later on we drive a few minutes to the peninsula's end before returning to enjoy a barbeque dinner in the hotel garden-nook.
 If it’s not barbeque weather we’ll pop into a local café or pizzeria.
 Today is an easy day, but get us to where the fun starts.

 This morning you travel by vehicle ferry across to Opua and drive through Paihia, the main tourist centre of the Bay of Islands, before driving north to Whangaroa.
 You have the option of a fantastic half-day guided kayaking trip along the coast (optional extra) or a hike into a beautiful forested-fringed inlet.
 This hike sidles up and over a small saddle passing through sub-tropical forest before meeting the stream and mangroves at the head of the inlet.
 On a warm day plop into the pools to cool off.
 The trail follows this coastline of red volcanic headlands and island outcrops a short distance a historic hut.
 You can swan around on the hut deck enjoying the peace and quiet, or stomp your way up the spectacular old volcanic plug (Duke’s Nose) for views.
 Later catch the water taxi back to the jetty where the vehicle waits.
 A short drive takes you to Mangonui where the group enjoys a simple meal of fish and chips at the famous Fish Shop bar on the old wharf.
 An early evening drive north gets you to a remote old homestead lodge in the middle of the dunes on the edge of 90 Mile Beach.
 A little more rustic than your previous accommodation this eco lodge more than makes up for it with its amazing location and wonderful atmosphere.